 Recommendation #12 9.1.4.
-The entity's Child Safeguarding Policy is subject to regular review - at least every three years.
+The entity's Chyears.
 10.1.1.
 All relevant policies and procedures reference appropriate safeguarding approaches, requirements and responsibilities.
 Priority 2 10.3.1.
-The entity has processes in place to monitor adherence to policies and procedures relevant to safeguarding.
-10.3.2 The entity has processes in place to develop and review its policies and procedures relevant to safeguarding.
-These processes include consulting with and incorporating advice from experts, children, families, carers and communities.
-Details of finding The Safeguarding Committee have yet to regularly review their suite of saf Policies and procedures will be reviewed through the annual review schedappropriate safeguarding approaches, requirements and responsibilities.
-0 01 Recommendation The Order of the Servants of Mary Safeguarding Committee develop an an reviewing safeguarding policies and processes. nual schedule for Agreed Action 1.
+The entity ha 10.3.2 The entity has relevant to safeguard from experts, children Details of finding The Safeguarding Committee have yet to regularly review their suite of safeguarding policies.
+Policies and procedures will be reviewed through the annual review schedule to ensure appropriate safeguarding approaches, requirements and responsibilities.
+Recommendation The Order of the Servants of Mary Safeguarding Committee develop an ani reviewing safeguarding policies and processes. nual schedule for Agreed Action 1.
 The Order of the Servants of Mary Safeguarding Committee will develop an annual schedule for reviewing safeguarding policies and processes.
 Responsibility Fr.
 Peter Porteous, Provincial Delegate.
 Due date 31 March 2023

-Recommendation # 9.2.1.
-Processes are safeguarding practic Priority 2 9.2.2.
+Recommendation # 13 9.2.1.
+Processes are in place to analyse individual incidents or complaints relating to child safeguarding practices and/or failures.
+9.2.2.
 Processes are improvement.
-Details of finding The Order is yet to fully manage and analyse concerns and complaints to identify causes are systemic failures.
-Recommendation The standard agenda of Safeguarding Committee meetings include an item individual incidents or complaints and then identify any systemic issues or to drive continuous improvement.
-1. The Order of the Servants of Mary Safeguarding Committee agenda will be sufficiently comprehensive to include reports on individual incidents and complaints whilst also analysing systemic issues and patterns that emerge from these complaints/incidents.
-Responsibility Fr.
+Details of finding The Order is yet to fully manage and analyse concerns and complaints to identify causes an systemic failures.
+Recommendation The standard agenda of Safeguarding Committee meetings include an item individual incidents or complaints and then identify any systemic issues or to drive continuous improvement. • 1.
+The Order of the Servants of Mary Safeguarding Committee agenda will be sufficiently comprehensive to include reports on individual incidents and complaints whilst also analysing systemic issues and patterns that emerge from these complaints/incidents.
+Responsibility Responsibility Fr.
 Peter Porteous, Provincial Delegate.
 Due date 31 March 2023